History of swimwear: 1950s

 The first bikinis appeared just after World War II.
 Early examples were not very different from the women's two pieces common since the 1920s, except that they had a gap below the breast line allowing for a section of bare midriff.
 They were named after Bikini Atoll, the site of several nuclear weapons tests, for their supposed explosive effect on the viewer.
 Beside Christian Dior, some designers also launched the swimwear collection, such as Bob and Bill Meistrell of body glove and Robert and Jack O'Neill of the surf brand O'Neill.
 Many of these pre-bikinis had fancy names like Double Entendre, Honey Child (to maximize small bosoms), Shipshape (to minimize large bosoms), Diamond Lil (trimmed with rhinestones and lace), Swimming In Mink (trimmed with fur across the bodice) and Spearfisherman (heavy poplin with a rope belt for carrying a knife), Beau Catcher, Leading Lady, Pretty Foxy, Side Issue, Forecast, and Fabulous Fit.
-However, the bikini was banned from the Miss World contest, following the crowning of Miss Sweden.
+However, the bikini was banned from the first Miss World contest, following the crowning of Miss Sweden.
 Some people declared the bikini to be morally "indecent".
-Even in Europe in 1950, there was an Italian magazine also declared that the bikini should be worn purely for the sunbathing purposes or on board boats.
+Even in Europe in 1950, there was an Italian magazine that declared that the bikini should be worn purely for the sunbathing purposes or on board boats.

 According to Vogue the swimwear had become more of "state of dress, not undress" by the mid-1950s.
-Bikini had a colorful period on the cinema screens and made an impact in the late 50s, inspired by the film such as And God Created Woman by Roger Vadim, launched Bardot into the spotlight and became the benchmark for bikini on celluloid.
-Also, her outfit sets a whole new trend for sex symbols.
+The bikini had a colorful period on the cinema screens and made an impact in the late 1950s, and inspired films such as And God Created Woman by Roger Vadim, which launched Brigitte Bardot into the spotlight, and became the benchmark for bikini on celluloid.
+Also, her outfit set a whole new trend for sex symbols.

-Starting in the 1940s, the manufacturing advances enabled swimsuits to fit without the help of elastic, and aid as performance aid in competitive swimming.
+Starting in the 1940s, the manufacturing advances enabled swimsuits to fit without the help of elastic, and aid in competitive swimming.
 In the early 1950s, other synthetics beside the screen print technique was being developed, such as polyester and acrylic, with quick-drying properties.
-In U.S, the Hawaiian -Japanese- inspired prints were often used.
+In the U.S., the Hawaiian -Japanese- inspired prints were often used.
 In Europe, Emilio Pucci moved swimwear textile on a generation when he began to design prints for Rose Marrie Reid swimwear.
 By the late 1950s, new materials were developed and applied on the corsetry swimwear, such as Lastex, a fabric woven from artificial chromspun acetate that used for a more tightly fitted appearance.

 Speedo produced the wool and cotton swimwear for the Melbourne Olympics in 1956.
 In 1956, Speedo became the first company to introduce nylon.

 Men's swimsuits developed roughly in parallel to women's during this period, with the shorts covering progressively less.
-Racing-style "speedo" suits became popular, as did thongs, G-strings and bikini style briefs.
+Racing-style "speedo" swim briefs became popular, as did thongs, G-strings and bikini style briefs.
 Typically these are more popular in more tropical regions; however, they may also be worn at public swimming pools and inland lakes.